JetBrains/teamcity-documentation/topics/commit-status-publisher.md

 <td>

 * **Username / Password** — Specify a username and password for connection to Bitbucket Server/Data Center.
 You can submit an access token instead of the password.
 The token should have _Read_ permissions for projects and repositories.

+* **Use VCS root(s) credentials** — TeamCity will try to extract credentials from the VCS root settings.
+This option is designed for VCS roots that use tokens (either static/personal or refreshable/OAuth) to pass authentication and obtain repositories using HTTP(S) fetch URLs.
+Choose other options if a related VCS root employs anonymous or standard username-password authentication or uses an SSH fetch URL.

 * **Refreshable access token** — Displays a list of configured Bitbucket Server/Data Center [OAuth 2.0 connections](configuring-connections.md#Bitbucket+Server+and+Data+Center).
 Click the **Acquire** button next to the connection that should be used to issue a short-lived OAuth token.
   > Only OAuth connections configured in this project (or in a parent) are included in the list.
 At least one OAuth connection must be configured in order to use this authentication option.